-The Neo4j Helm Chart configures a volume mount at /import as the Neo4j import directory, as described in File locations.
+The Neo4j Helm chart configures a volume mount at /import as the Neo4j import directory, as described in Default file locations.
 You place all the files that you want to import in this volume.

 To import data from CSV files into Neo4j, use the command